-This SOC is one of the three single-axial SOCs in MedDRA.
+- This SOC is one of the three single-axial SOCs in MedDRA.
 It contains only those terms that are surgical or medical procedures.
-There are no multi-axial links between terms in this SOC and other SOCs.

-The nature of this SOC makes it more of a "support" SOC for recording case information and for developing queries.
+There are no multi-axial links between terms in this SOC and other SOCs. - The nature of this SOC makes it more of a "support" SOC for recording case information and for developing queries.
 Surgical and medical procedures may occur in the treatment of an adverse event, as an associated condition related to the indication for a medical product, or as medical history.
-A comprehensive search strategy needs to consider that this is a single-axial SOC whose terms are not found elsewhere in the terminology.

-The terms within this SOC are primarily divided by anatomic region at the HLGT level, with the exception of HLGT Therapeutic procedures and supportive care NEC.
-This HLGT groups general or miscellaneous therapeutic procedures, and HLGT Soft tissue therapeutic procedures, groups subordinated HLTs by tissue type.

-There is a distinction between the term "abortion," which is frequently used as a procedure term, and a disorder term such as "spontaneous abortion."
+A comprehensive search strategy needs to consider that this is a single-axial SOC whose terms are not found elsewhere in the terminology. - The terms within this SOC are primarily divided by anatomic region at the HLGT level, except for general or miscellaneous therapeutic procedures and soft tissue procedures which are grouped in separate HLGTs - There is a distinction between the term "abortion," which is frequently used as a procedure term, and a disorder term such as "spontaneous abortion."
 In MedDRA, the term "induced abortion" is used to identify the term as a procedure; therefore, it is in this SOC.
 The term "spontaneous abortion" is used as the disorder term and is in SOC Pregnancy, puerperium and perinatal conditions.
 When an abortion term is not identified as being either a procedure or a disorder, it is assumed to be a disorder term and is categorized in SOC Pregnancy, puerperium and perinatal conditions.

-The anatomic breakdown at HLGT level is similar to the SOC organization (represented body systems) in MedDRA, with a few exceptions where treatment of certain body systems are closely related.
-The result is groupings that are similar to surgical subspecialties:

-- Ear, nose, and throat procedures are grouped under a single HLGT, HLGT Head and neck therapeutic procedures, since procedures in these areas constitute a single surgical speciality. - Skull and vertebrae procedures are grouped with brain and spinal cord therapy. - Muscle, tendon, cartilage fascia, and bursa operations are grouped in HLGT Soft tissue therapeutic procedures.
-However, PT Ligament operation is linked to HLT Joint therapeutic procedures in HLGT Bone and joint therapeutic procedures.

-At the PT and LLT level, terms with the words "operation" and "surgery" are used interchangeably.

-Standard medical definitions of "dilation" and "dilatation" indicate that they are synonyms.
+- The anatomic breakdown at HLGT level is similar to the SOC organization (represented body systems) in MedDRA, with a few exceptions where treatment of certain body systems is closely related.
+The result is groupings that are similar to surgical subspecialties: - Ear, nose, and throat procedures are grouped together since procedures in these areas constitute a single surgical speciality - Skull and vertebrae procedures are grouped with brain and spinal cord therapy - At the PT and LLT level, terms with the words "operation" and "surgery" are used interchangeably. - Standard medical definitions of "dilation" and "dilatation" indicate that they are synonyms.
 The MSSO recognizes that there are some common usages in certain cultures for these types of terms.
 However, for purposes of distinction in MedDRA, the term "dilation" is considered a procedure and the term "dilatation" is considered a disorder.
-The word "procedure" is normally added to "dilation," e.g., PT Stomach dilation procedure to make it self explanatory.
-An exception to this convention is PT Uterine dilation and curettage since it is recognized as a procedure without the addition of the qualifying word.
+The word "procedure" is normally added to "dilation," e.g., PT Stomach dilation procedure to make it self-explanatory.
+An exception to